-- (b) except in the case of an appeal made under the Magistrates Court (Civil Proceedings) Act 2004, identify the written law under which the appeal is made; - set out the particulars of the appealable decision or that part of it to which the appeal relates; - (d) state the grounds of appeal; - (e) set out the final orders that it is proposed the Court should make on the appeal; and - include an address for service of the appellant in Australia. - The grounds of appeal in a notice of appeal must not merely (3) allege that an appealable decision is against the weight of the evidence or that it is wrong in law, they must specify the particulars relied on to demonstrate that the decision is against the weight of the evidence and the specific reasons why it is wrong in law. - (4) A notice of appeal must be filed and served within 21 days after the date of the appealable decision. - When filing a notice of appeal the appellant must pay the Court (5) \$100 as security for the costs of being unsuccessful.

-52. Primary court to supply records when given notice
+District Court Rules 2005Appeals to the CourtPart 6 r.
+52 (b) except in the case of an appeal made under the Magistrates Court (Civil Proceedings) Act 2004 , identify the written law under which the appeal is made; (c) set out the particulars of the appealable decision or that part of it to which the appeal relates; (d) state the grounds of appeal; (e) set out the final orders that it is proposed the Court should make on the appeal; and (f) include an address for service of the appellant in Australia.
+(3) allege eviden particu the we rounds of appeal in a notice of appeal must not merely that an appealable decision is against the weight of the ice or that it is wrong in law, they must specify the ilars relied on to demonstrate that the decision is against right of the evidence and the specific reasons why it is in law.
+(4) ce of appeal must be filed and served within 21 days after te of the appealable decision.
+(5) filing a notice of appeal the appellant must pay the Court as security for the costs of being unsuccessful. • Prima ry court to supply records when given notice (1) In this rule - - pi ary court case " means the action, case, matter or roceedings in the primary court in which the appealable ecision was made.
+(2) 1 on as prostigable after a notice of appeal is filed in respect